Text consolidated by Valsts valodas centrs (State

 2) cranes and other similar objects;

-3) equipment which is used in construction work only in the
+3) equipment which is used in construction works in the

 (10) The Cabinet shall determine conditions for the

-circulation and control of those petroleum products to which
+circulation and control of those oil products which are subject

-exemptions and reliefs from the excise duty shall be applied in
+to exemptions and reliefs from excise duty in accordance with

-accordance with Paragraphs seven, eight, 8.1 and nine
+Paragraphs seven, eight, 8.1 and nine of this Section,

 [22 May 2003; 31 March 2004; 20 January 2005; 19 December